Optimizers and Gradients¶

 Many quantum algorithms require the optimization of quantum circuit parameters with respect to an expectation value.
-CUDA-Q has a number of tools available for optimization techniques.
-This example will demonstrate how to optimize the variational parameters of a circuit using:
+CUDA-Q provides a comprehensive suite of optimization tools for hybrid quantum-classical algorithms like VQE (Variational Quantum Eigensolver).

 [1]: